-Precinct plans, DCPs, including proponent led site specific DCPs, and development within the Aerotropolis must satisfy the productivity, sustainability, infrastructure and collaboration and liveability principles contained within Appendix 1 of the WSAP.
+Precinct plans, DCPs, master plans and development within the Aerotropolis must satisfy the productivity, sustainability, infrastructure and collaboration and liveability principles contained within Appendix 1 of the WSAP.

 Precinct plans, DCPs and development will only be supported/approve if they are consistent with these principles.